arieivs/42/1_born2beroot/README.md

 <br />

-## 🌱 Born to be Root
-Follow [Antonio's amazing notes](https://www.notion.so/Born2BeRoot-6a10c2b772a74c20981c1c16b961b404) - that's basically what you need to do.
+👉 Follow [António's amazing notes](https://www.notion.so/Born2BeRoot-6a10c2b772a74c20981c1c16b961b404) - that's basically what you need to do.
 Some additional notes below:

-### 1. Create a new Virtual Machine
+## 1. Create a new Virtual Machine
 * Create a new VM (with Debian 64-bit) and go for all recommended options;
 * VM size: if you're aiming for the bonus, choose 30.8 GB else keep it at 8GB;
 * The size should be [divisible by 512 bytes](https://www.virtualbox.org/ticket/18177) - use the slider;